 If you are not able to get a police certificate before the deadline to submit your application, you may upload a copy of the receipt proving you have requested one.
 You can upload the receipt in place of the police certificate, so CIC will give you another deadline to submit your Police Certificate, thus giving you some extra time for it.

 Biometrics have now been implemented into the application process in order for officers to confirm your identity better.
 This means that you will have to get your fingerprints scanned and photo taken when you apply for your visa or permit to Canada, including your Working Holiday work permit or any other permit under International Experience Canada.
-Starting July 31, 2018 this applies to applicants from Europe, the Middle East or Africa.
-Starting December 31, 2018 this applies to applicants from Asia, Asia Pacific and the Americas.
+You can learn more about Biometrics here in this link.

 How do I get my Biometrics taken for my Working Holiday for Canada?

 After you submit your work permit application, you will receive a referral letter telling you that you are required to have your fingerprints and photograph taken.
 We advise you to get your biometrics done right away!
 You have 30 days to complete them otherwise your visa will get denied.
 The processing time for your application will not start until biometrics are complete, so the sooner the better!